imixs/imixs-workflow/src/site/markdown/restapi/xslt.md

 #XSLT
-You can use XSLT to transform the XML result of report into a new output format.
+You can use XSLT to transform the XML result of a report into a new output format.

-The following section shows some examples how to transorm the XML format of an Imixs EntityCollection into new formats using XSLT.
+The following section shows some examples how to transform and aggregate the XML result of an Imixs EntityCollection into new formats using XSLT.

-##Select a WorkflowGroup
+##Select Entities by a Specific Item Value

-The following Example shows how to select only workitems with a specific workflowgroup named 'Invoice' and print out the attribute 'txtworkflowstatus' of each matching entity:
+The following Example shows how to select only entities with the specific Item txtworkflowgroup='Invoice' and print out the attribute 'txtworkflowstatus' of each matching entity:

     <?xml version="1.0" encoding="UTF-8" ?>
     <xsl:stylesheet xmlns="http://www.w3.org/1999/xhtml" xmlns:xsl="http://www.w3.org/1999/XSL/Transform" version="1.0">